PhD Program Overview

 - Co-authors should be determined based on the criteria for authorship developed by the International Committee of Medical Journal Editors (ICMJE)

 The adviser's role is to facilitate successful completion of the doctoral thesis.
-Students should refer to the HPM policy for advising for general guidelines about the frequency of meetings between advisers and students during the thesis research and writing period.
 The thesis must reflect the student's independent and original work.
 The adviser can and should provide ongoing and critical feedback, but the research must be that of the student.

 Thesis Approval